-The accompanying consolidated financial statements have been prepared on the historical cost convention except for the end of service benefits which are recognized at the present value of future obligation using the projected unit credit method and investments in equity instruments designated at fair value through other comprehensive income which is measured at fair value.
+The accompanying consolidated financial statements have been prepared on the historical cost convention except for the end of service benefits which are recognized at the present value of future obligation using the projected unit credit method and Investment in equity instruments at fair value through profit or loss and investments in equity instruments designated at fair value through other comprehensive income which are measured at fair value.
 The preparation of financial statements in conformity with IFRS required management to make judgements, estimates and assumptions that affect the application of accounting policies and reported amounts in the financial statements.
 These areas that are significant to the financial statements are disclosed in note 4.